MetropolitanTransportationCommission/awesome-transit/README.md

 - [King County Metro Legacy AVL to SIRI](https://github.com/bdferris/onebusaway-king-county-metro/tree/master/onebusaway-king-county-metro-legacy-avl-to-siri) - Java-based tool to convert [King County Metro's](http://metro.kingcounty.gov/) Legacy AVL format to SIRI.
 - [SIRI REST Client](https://github.com/CUTR-at-USF/SiriRestClient/wiki) - An open-source Android library for interacting with the RESTful SIRI interface for real-time transit data, such as that currently being used by the [MTA Bus Time API](http://bustime.mta.info/wiki/Developers/SIRIIntro).
 - [SIRI 1.3 POJOs (Android-compatible)](https://github.com/CUTR-at-USF/onebusaway-siri-api-v13-pojos/wiki) - Android-compatible Plain Old Java Objects (POJOSs) used for data binding (deserliazing XML/JSON) responses for SIRI v1.3 APIs.
 Used by the [SIRI REST Client](https://github.com/CUTR-at-USF/SiriRestClient/wiki).

+### Data

+- [Transitland](https://transit.land/) - Community editable list of many transit agency GTFS datasets.
+Also provides an API to access the data as JSON/GeoJSON and a playground to try out the data.
+- [National Transit Database](http://www.ntdprogram.gov/) - Information and statistics on the transit systems of the United States, run by the Federal Transit Administration.
+- [TransitFeeds](http://transitfeeds.com/) - List of GTFS and GTFS-RT feeds.
+[Archives and validates](http://transitfeeds.com/p/capital-metro/24) the GTFS feeds and allows you to preview both [GTFS](http://transitfeeds.com/p/capital-metro/24/20151015) and [GTFS-RT](http://transitfeeds.com/p/capital-metro/495) through the browser.
+- [GTFS Data Exchange](http://www.gtfs-data-exchange.com/agencies) - Used to be the definitive list of GTFS links.
+Shutdown in 2016.
+But 93G of data from 2008 to 2016 is available upon request.

 ## License